makersacademy/chitter-challenge/README.md

 | 1  | My first peep!       | 2020-06-07 17:41:26.161455+01 | Anon      |
 | 2  | I have some thoughts | 2020-06-07 17:46:41.201732+01 | Anon      |
 | 3  | I have more thoughts | 2020-06-07 17:49:13.228644+01 | Anon      |

-### Additional notes on set-up:

-1. In order to interact with the databases the 'pg' gem will need to be installed by adding it to the gemfile and running bundle.

 Features:
 -------